-Pursuant to an agreement dated 22 July 2014, as amended from time to time, CACEIS Bank, Luxembourg Branch has been appointed by the Company as Administrative Agent of the Company.
+Pursuant to an agreement dated 22 July 2014, as amended from time to time, CACEIS Bank, Luxembourg Branch has been appointed by the Company as UCI administrator of the Company.
 This agreement is made for an unlimited duration and may be terminated by either party giving a minimum of 90 days' notice.
 It may further be terminated forthwith by the Company when it is in the interests of the Shareholders.

-As the Administrative Agent, CACEIS Bank, Luxembourg Branch is responsible for the calculation of the Net Asset Value per Share, the maintenance of records and other general administrative functions.
+As the UCI administrator, CACEIS Bank, Luxembourg Branch performs the registrar function, the calculation of the Net Asset Value per Share and accounting function, the client communication function as well as the maintenance of records and other general administrative functions.